canalplus/rx-player/src/main_thread/README.md

   Negotiate content decryption.
 Only used for contents with DRM (Digital Right Management).

+- **the `CoreInterface` (./core_interface)**

+  Provide an interface allowing to communicate to the central RxPlayer logic in the `core` directory (`../core/`), which may run in another thread.

+  That interface depends on the context (e.g. depending on if we are playing in a mono-threaded mode or a multithreaded mode).

 - **the `TracksStore` (or `MediaElementTracksStore`) (./tracks_store)**

   Ease up text/audio/video track switching to provide a simple-to-use API.